stkent/stkent.github.io/_posts/2017-07-27-ios-and-android-and-swift-and-kotlin.md

 - The IDEs that support our development efforts have continued to borrow the best features from one another: recent examples include Android Studio offering integrated run-time view debugging, and Xcode (re-)adding powerful refactoring capabilities.

-This means there's never been a better time for developers familiar with one ecosystem to learn the other.
-And you should: it's a lot easier than learning your first native platform, and with a little effort you'll quickly find yourself:
+This means there’s never been a better time for developers familiar with one ecosystem to learn the other.
+And you should: it’s a lot easier than learning your first native platform, and with a little effort you’ll quickly find yourself:

 - saving time by solving problems once, not twice,